 - Improving sleep and mental health

 - Boosting self-esteem by helping children feel confident about their bodies and appearance

 Children 6 years of age and older should be active 60 minutes or more each day.
 This doesn’t have to be done all at one time.
 They can be active several times throughout the day.
 Just like adults, children need 3 kinds of exercise.
 They should do a mix of aerobics, muscle strengthening, and bone strengthening.
 Some activities count as more than one type of exercise.

 Aerobic (cardio) exercise increases your heart rate and strengthens your heart and lungs.
 Types of aerobic activities include:

 Muscle strengthening builds and maintains muscles.
 It also improves balance.
 Examples include:

 Bone strengthening helps your bones grow and stay strong.
 Examples include:

 - Jumping rope

-- Playing basketball, tennis, or volleyball
+- Basketball, soccer, tennis, or volleyball

-- Kids who have a TV in their bedroom spend approximately 1½ hours more each day watching TV than kids who don’t have a TV in their bedroom.
+Two out of every 3 kids have a TV in their bedroom.
+They watch TV about 1½ hours more than kids who don’t have a TV in their bedroom.
+Health professionals recommend that kids do not have a TV in their bedroom.

 Copyright © American Academy of Family Physicians